 - Top off with some more crunchy bacon

-Sauce: Heat up the pure maple syrup first.
-Whisk in the powder sugar and then the heavy cream.
+- Sauce: Heat up the pure maple syrup first.
+Whisk in the powdered sugar and then the heavy cream.

 More Breakfast Inspiration!